 Yes.
 We welcome children with special needs.
-Visit our Special Services page to Learn More about our commitment to working with families and children with disabilities, including significant disabilities, to meet their developmental and social-emotional needs.
+Visit our Special Services section to learn more about our commitment to working with families and children with disabilities to meet their developmental and social-emotional needs.

 We provide services to children with a variety of special needs, such as:

 How much does the program cost?

 Head Start/ Early Head Start is free of charge.
 In addition, all meals and snacks are provided at no cost.